 drop as expected, or if your CD4+ cell count starts to fall, your doctor will

-try to determine why the treatment was not effective.
+try to find out why the treatment didn't work.

 two main reasons that treatment fails:

 - The virus that causes HIV has become

 resistant.
 The medicine no longer works to control virus multiplication or

 protect your immune system.
 Tests can show if resistance has

 occurred.
 You may need a different combination of medicines.